 However, if it’s not quite right, an exact match is best done through a process called “stain matching”.
 This is where we can take an existing piece of furniture you like, and custom stain a new piece of our furniture to match it.

 Our typical turnaround time for custom furniture is 12 weeks.
 Stain matching may require an additional 2-4 weeks and an additional cost.

 Some common ways to send us samples: a drawer box, removable leg, piece of trim, sample swatch, or piece that’s already been chipped off.

-We unfortunately can’t accept photos of your furniture or the name of the stain, even if you know it.
+We, unfortunately, can’t accept photos of your furniture or the name of the stain, even if you know it.
 We’ll need to examine the piece itself in person in order to match it perfectly.
-The age of the wood, thickness of the stain and time it was left on before drying are all minor factors that can change the coloring in a major way.
+The age of the wood, the thickness of the stain, and the time it was left on before drying is all minor factors that can change the coloring in a major way.

 We will replicate the stain.

 Much like the color matching provided for paints by hardware stores, we have the expertise to match stains.
 We will work to ensure the stain matches as closely as possible.
 However, if we deem the stain too difficult to match, we will work with you to find a complementary color that will look beautiful in your room.